Rainier-PS/ESP32-New-Year-Countdown-Timer/README.md

 ## Notes

 - Time synchronization waits until a valid NTP timestamp is received before starting.
-- Beep intervals become shorter as the countdown approaches zero.
+- Beep frequency increases as the countdown approaches zero
 - Once the final event is triggered, it will not repeat unless the device is reset.

 ## License